Aliases for IL2RB Gene

 The interleukin 2 receptor, which is involved in T cell-mediated immune responses, is present in 3 forms with respect to ability to bind interleukin 2.
 The low affinity form is a monomer of the alpha subunit and is not involved in signal transduction.
 The intermediate affinity form consists of an alpha/beta subunit heterodimer, while the high affinity form consists of an alpha/beta/gamma subunit heterotrimer.
 Both the intermediate and high affinity forms of the receptor are involved in receptor-mediated endocytosis and transduction of mitogenic signals from interleukin 2.
 The protein encoded by this gene represents the beta subunit and is a type I membrane protein.
 The use of alternative promoters results in multiple transcript variants encoding the same protein.
 The protein is primarily expressed in the hematopoietic system.
 The use by some variants of an alternate promoter in an upstream long terminal repeat (LTR) results in placenta-specific expression. [provided by RefSeq, Sep 2016]

 GeneCards Summary for IL2RB Gene

 IL2RB (Interleukin 2 Receptor Subunit Beta) is a Protein Coding gene.
 Diseases associated with IL2RB include Oligoarticular Juvenile Idiopathic Arthritis and Rheumatoid Factor-Negative Juvenile Idiopathic Arthritis.
-Among its related pathways are RET signaling and Akt Signaling.
-GO annotations related to this gene include interleukin-2 receptor activity and interleukin-2 binding.
+Among its related pathways are RET signaling and PEDF Induced Signaling.
+Gene Ontology (GO) annotations related to this gene include interleukin-2 receptor activity and interleukin-2 binding.

 UniProtKB/Swiss-Prot for IL2RB Gene